jblake1965/eluciDoc/README.md

 It is designed to be used in conjunction with Microsoft™ Office 365™ Word and Excel™ apps.
 # How it works:
-A .docx, .pdf or .txt file is processed as utf8 text (note: MS Word smartquotes must be converted to straight quotes).
-The term for the party-in-interest in the contract is passed with the processed text to textacy's Keyword in Context (KWIC) function, and the result then save as an Excel file which is opened with a subprocess call, returning results similar to the following, which can be further processed (e.g. alphabetized) in Excel:
+A .docx, .pdf or .txt file is processed as utf8 text (note: MS Word Smart Quotes must be converted to straight quotes as discussed below).
+The term for the party-in-interest in the contract is passed with the processed text to textacy's Keyword in Context (KWIC) function, and the result then saved as an Excel file in the same location as the file containing the document being searched, with the same name as the file being searched with "..._[name of the party]_search_result.xlsx" appended.
+The Excel file is opened with a subprocess call, returning results similar to the following, which can be further processed (e.g. alphabetized) in Excel:

 ![alt text](https://github.com/jblake1965/eluciDoc/blob/developer/Pictures/Screenshot%202023-12-10%20224559.jpg)

-Note: the subprocess call below uses the default Microsoft Office 365™ install location:
+Note: the subprocess call below uses the default Office install location:

 ```python
 import subprocess